JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 ---

-## Custom Operator Registration (`register_operator`)
+## Custom Operator Registration

-Hardware operators that are not built-in binops (e.g. shift, multiply with non-standard output width) are registered explicitly:
+Operators that are not built-in (e.g. variable shifts, or unary ops that need type-widening or a custom algorithm) are registered explicitly with a module-level function name.
+The elaborator checks the registry before the built-in path; registered implementations take full precedence.

+### Binary Operators (`register_operator`)

 ```python
 def make_shifter_SL(VALUE_TYPE, AMOUNT_TYPE):